aamirshan/news-aggregator-challenge/README.md

 ### SET Schedule for fetching news from above API'section

-path : app/console/kernel.php
+- path : app/console/kernel.php
-$schedule->command('fetch:news')->everyMinute();
+- $schedule->command('fetch:news')->everyMinute();
+- Hourly , every 5 minutes etc
-you can set refresh time of news apis as per your requirments
+- you can set refresh time of news apis as per your requirments

 ### Usage